-Heathrow will consult on our expansion proposals in two stages.
+Heathrow is consulting on our expansion proposals in two stages.

 Heathrow Consultation 1

-The first consultation will seek views on our emerging proposals in terms of what the expanded airport could look like, how it might operate, and how we might best mitigate against the potential impacts, including proposals for compensation and noise insulation.
-We will have regard to all feedback received as we continue to develop our proposals.
+The first consultation sought views on our emerging proposals in terms of what the expanded airport could look like, how it might operate, and how we might best mitigate against the potential impacts, including proposals for compensation and noise insulation.
+The consultation ran from 17 January 2018 – 28 March 2018.
+The feedback is currently being reviewed and we will be used to as we continue to develop our proposals.

 Development Consent Order (DCO)

-Construction on the main works (including the runway) will begin shortly after the DCO has been granted, expected in early 2021.
+Construction on the main works (including the runway) will begin shortly after the DCO has been granted.
 It is possible that some early works will take place before then.
 Any early works will be subject to consultation and environmental assessment as required.